e-tinkers/uc1609/README.md

 ***void printStr(const char *str, uint8_t col, uint8_t line)***
 ***void printStr(const unsigned char *str, uint8_t col, uint8_t line)***

 This method print a c-style string at location specified by `col` and `line`.
 The cursor will be automatically advance to next col or next line.

-This method supports both standard size character and double-size character, noted that the valid value of `line` for standard size font is 0-7, and 0-3 for double-size character.
+This method supports both standard size character and double-size character.
 It is required to call `setFontScale(2)` to set the font scale explifiictly to double-size prior using `printStr()` to print double-size string.
 Refer to `test_UC1609_basic.ino` for the usage example.

 ***void drawImage(uint8_t x, uint8_t y, uint8_t w, uint8_t h, const uint8_t *  data)***